Mastercard/loyalty-user-management-reference-app/README.md

 [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).
 It provides generators and library templates for supporting multiple languages and frameworks.

-The `com.mastercard.developer.interceptors` package will provide you with some request interceptor classes you can use when configuring your API client.
-These classes will take care of adding the correct `Authorization` header before sending the request.

 See also:
 * [OpenAPI Generator (maven Plugin)](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-maven-plugin)
 * [OpenAPI Generator (executable)](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-cli)